 Half the people get more than 50% pain relief after four weeks

 This independent research confirms what we see in a lot of patients.
-Initial pain relief, diminishing pain relief with subsequent injections, worsening and in some cases accelerated degenerative disc disease.
+Initial pain relief, diminishing pain relief with subsequent injections, worsening, and in some cases accelerated degenerative disc disease.

-I am waiting for surgery, I need something to help me
+I am waiting for surgery, I need something to help me with my neck pain

 While many people wait for their surgical date to arrive, their doctors do the best they can to help pain management until the surgical date.
-Cortisone or epidural injections may be recommended but there is always that patient confusion of, “if these injections did not help me before, what will make them help now?”
+Cortisone injections or epidural injections may be recommended but there is always that patient confusion of, “if these injections did not help me before, what will make them help now?”
 And, “if they help me now, do I still need the surgery?”